JUMPSTONIK/Heroes-APP/README.md

 ### `Resques temporary access to the demo server`

-# Project deploy in Netlify
+# Project deployed in Netlify
 ### https://627747406b4b2b01584a74a5--resilient-brioche-d5bf32.netlify.app/

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can use the next commands to run the project locally:

 ### `npm start`